BARANGAY CENTRAL HISTORY

 It also divided into 5 Sitio’s namely: Sitio Lote, Sitio Camarin, and Sitio Obrero, Sitio Alto, Sitio Zit.

-Barangay Central classified as Rural Barangay, it has a total population of three thousand two hundred sixty four (3, 264) as of 2005, and a household population of six hundred seventy seven (677).
+Barangay Central classified as Rural Barangay, it has a total population of four thousand eight (4,008) as of 2020, and a household population of nine hundred forty one (941).

 Barangay Central residents were almost Hacienda workers.
 Approximately 10% of the residents here were factory workers in International Wiring System (IWS), Sanyo and Central Azucarera de Tarlac.
 At present, there is a massive unemployment due to unresolved dispute between the labor and management of Hacienda Luisita.
 For survival and daily living people planted vegetables and tree bearing fruits in their backyards.
 The vast land of sugar cane plantation turned to garden of grasses and weeds.
 Other residents find another employer so that they could sustain their everyday necessities.